dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 It probably wouldn't be centered around dialogue.
 Dialogue in the Dia-Logos sense; Bohmian dialogue, as described and pioneered by [David Bohm].

-There is a reason why [David Bohm's book] is featured in [our library], along with "[The Sovereign Individual]," "[The Cathedral and the Bazaar]," and "[Free Software, Free Society]."
+There is a reason why David Bohm's book is featured in [our library], along with "The Sovereign Individual," "The Cathedral and the Bazaar," and "Free Software, Free Society."
 These books are important, as is proper dialogue.

 The technological world is changing, and it is changing fast.
 Established patterns and concepts are breaking down, which means that communication and